kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 ### Initialization Vectors

-There are different modes of encryption, and we will be using CBC mode.
+There are different modes of encryption - You'll use CBC mode.
 The reason for this is that in CBC mode each next plain text block is XOR'd with the previous cipher text block which makes for stronger encryption.
 The problem with CBC is that the first block is not as unique.
-If there are common words in the first block, then we could perform a dictionary attack on it.
-To get around this, we use an initialization vector (IV) of random bytes that will be XOR'd with the first block.
+If there are common words in the first block, then you could perform a dictionary attack on it.
+To get around this, you'll use an initialization vector (IV) of random bytes that are XOR'd with the first block.

 Here is a 128 bit IV: